 For larger pools, you may need multiple alarms to ensure the whole pool is being monitored.

 Subsurface Detection Alarms

-This type of alarm is the most reliable type available right now and is a permanent fixture in your pool.
-Unlike surface wave alarms, these alarms sit under the surface of the water at an angle of 90 degrees.
-The alarm is attached to the edge of the pool or railings, equipped with a sensor that creates a sonar grid underwater.
+This type of alarm is the most reliable type available right now and is a permanent fixture in your pool (as shown in my diagram above).
+Unlike surface wave alarms, these poolside alarms sit under the surface of the water at an angle of 90 degrees.
+The alarm is attached to the pool deck or railings, equipped with a sensor that creates a sonar grid underwater.
 This sonar grid will notice any water displacement, changes in water pressure, and underwater waves.

 Keep in mind that subsurface alarms may not work as well for above ground pools if there isn’t a sturdy place to attach it.

 Threshold alarms (also known as gate alarms) do not actually monitor the water at all.
 Using a two-part proxy sensor, this alarm alerts pool owners when someone has entered the pool enclosure.
 The alarm works by having one part connected to the frame of the pool enclosure, this could be a fence or frame, and the other part is connected to the gate or door.
 The sensor will pick up when the gate or door opens, triggering the alarm.

 These alarms can be bypassed using a password, and some models can even be connected to a smartphone or come with a remote receiver.

 Many threshold alarms are part of a larger home security package and come with motion detectors, security cameras, and other equipment.

 There are three important advantages of installing a pool alarm: to protect children, protect animals, and provide added pool safety.